emma-schmidt/DATA310/projectdescription.md

 ### Rugby World Cup 2019 Game Outcomes

 For my final project, I am interested in training a machine learning model to predict whether a team won or lost their game in the 2019 Rugby World Cup by inputting various other stats from the game.
+Sports are starting to use machine learning analysis in their game analysis, but I was not able to find any of this online for rugby.
+So, I am interested in seeing if I can come up with a preliminary model that predicts game wins based on other game statistics.
 Below is the first ten rows of my data (which contains 90 observations in total) so you can see the variables I am working with:

 | Game | Pool | Team         | Win or Loss | Point Differential | Meters Run | Runs | Clean Breaks | Offloads | Turnovers Conceded | Possession Pct | Territory Pct | Scrums Won | Scrums Won Pct | Lineouts Won | Lineouts Won Pct | Red Cards | Yellow Cards | Penalties Conceded |
 | ---- | ---- | ------------ | ----------- | ------------------ | ---------- | ---- | ------------ | -------- | ------------------ | -------------- | ------------- | ---------- | -------------- | ------------ | ---------------- | --------- | ------------ | ------------------ |